Airbus A310: Design effort

 In order to minimise the associated research and development costs for the tentative project, Airbus chose to examine several early design studies performed during the A300 programme.
 The company ultimately chose to prioritise its focus on one option, which became known as the A300B10MC (standing for Minimum Change).
 As envisioned, the airliner's capacity was reduced to a maximum of 220 passengers, which was viewed at the time as being a desired capacity amongst many airlines.
 However, such a design would have resulted in a relatively small fuselage being mated to a comparatively large wing and oversized undercarriage; such an arrangement would have, amongst other things, made the aircraft consume an unnecessarily larger amount of fuel as it carried heavier weight than what was otherwise required.

 Another problem for the programme was presented in the form of inflation, the rate of which in the United Kingdom (one of the early members of the Airbus consortium) was around 35 per cent during 1979–80.
 This factor was responsible for significantly raising the program's development costs and, as a knock-on effect, increase the per-unit cost of the resulting airliner.
 During the development of the A300, British manufacturer Hawker Siddeley Aviation (HSA) had been appointed as the subcontractor to perform the manufacturing of the wing of the aircraft; shortly afterwards, the British government chose to withdraw from the newly formed venture during 1969.
-During 1977, HSA subsequently merged with three other British aircraft companies, resulting in the formation of British Aerospace (BAe).
+In 1977, HSA subsequently merged with three other British aircraft companies, resulting in the formation of British Aerospace (BAe).
 By this point in time, the British government had publicly indicated its intentions to rejoin the Airbus programme.
-During May 1976, the French government entered into a series of discussions on cooperation, during which its representatives stated that the placing of an order by British Airways (BA) was a condition for the re-admission of the United Kingdom into Airbus Industrie as a full partner.
+In May 1976, the French government entered into a series of discussions on cooperation, during which its representatives stated that the placing of an order by British Airways (BA) was a condition for the re-admission of the United Kingdom into Airbus Industrie as a full partner.